morristech/developer.sketchapp.com/_posts/2016-08-26-plugin-latest-v40.markdown

 If however you *do* fetch data or resources from web pages, you will need to change over to using `https:` in your URLs.

-We also suggest that everyone changes to using `https` for any URLs specified in the plugin's manifest file.
+We also suggest that everyone changes to using `https:` for any URLs specified in the plugin's manifest file.
 Future versions of Sketch may use these URLs.